- About BWF Fire Door Alliance

 Fire door seals and smoke seals are also essential requirements and are covered separately – click here to visit the dedicated fire door seal page.

 In the event of a fire, a fire door will not perform as intended unless all the correct components have been fitted correctly and maintained.
-When a fire door is specified, it should be delivered with a ‘Data Sheet’ that explains clearly any special provisions as needed for it to perform to its certificated rating.
+When a fire door is specified, it should be delivered with a field of application that explains clearly any special provisions as needed for it to perform to its certificated rating.

 The level of detail will depend upon the individual door.
 Below is an example of what that detail might look like: